 - 1 teaspoon dhana-jeeru (spice blend of ground coriander and cumin)

 - 1 teaspoon or to taste finely chopped or minced jalapeno or serrano chili

 - 1 tablespoon chopped cilantro, for garnish

 For Tempering (Vaghar):

 - ⅛ teaspoon asafetida

 - Pinch of red chili powder (optional)

-- Wash split pigeon peas few times until all the oil is washed off.
+- Wash split pigeon peas few times.
+For oily dal make sure all the oil is washed off.
 Soak in about 1 ½ cups of water for 1 to 2 hours or until peas are soft in a medium size soup pot.
 (Soaking is optional but it will reduce cooking time).

 - Add diced tomato.
 Cover with a lid and cook it with water on a medium heat until peas are very soft, about one hour.
 Once the dal is cooked, take off the heat.

-- In a separate small heavy bottomed pan, heat oil on medium high heat.
-Add fenugreek seeds and let it sizzle.
-Lower the heat, add mustard and cumin seeds and let it sizzle.
-Add asafoetida, curry leaves, red chili and chili powder.
+- In a separate small heavy bottomed sauce pan, heat oil on medium high heat until shimmering.
+Add fenugreek seeds and let them sizzle.
+Lower the heat, add mustard and cumin seeds and let them sizzle.
+Add asafetida, curry leaves, red chili and chili powder.
 Pour oil with everything over dal.
 Mix it with dal, add lemon juice and let it simmer for two to three minutes.
 Garnish with cilantro before serving.
 Serve warm along with meal of Indian flat bread and vegetable, and over rice.